 If you want to apply for the HPSL program, you also need to submit parental income information on your FAFSA.
 As a graduate student, you are considered to be an independent student for financial aid and parent data is only used to determine eligibility for HPSL.
 Students generally have a 12-month grace period available upon graduation and up to 10 years to repay the loan if it is not consolidated.

-Direct Unsubsidized Loans have a fixed interest rate of 5.31 percent for 2016-17.
-The origination fee is 1.068 percent.
+Direct Unsubsidized Loans have a fixed interest rate of 6% for 2017-18.
+The origination fee is 1.066 percent.
 There is a six-month grace period upon graduation (or ceasing to be enrolled at least half-time.)
 You will have between 10-30 years to repay your loan depending on which repayment plan you choose.

 Unsubsidized loans are not awarded on the basis of need.
 You’ll be charged interest from the time the loan is disbursed until it is paid in full.
 If you allow the interest to accumulate, it will be capitalized after graduation–that is, the interest will be added to the principal amount of your loan and additional interest will be based upon the higher amount.

-Generally, health professions graduate students can borrow up to $40,500 each nine-month academic period and $47,167 for 12 month periods.
+Generally, health professions graduate students can borrow up to $40,500 each 9 month academic period and $47,167 for 12 month periods.
 The actual loan amount you receive is based on your need and any other forms of assistance you may be receiving.
 The lifetime loan limit from all Direct Unsubsidized Loans is $224,000.
 The graduate loan limit includes any Direct Subsidized or Unsubsidized Loans received for undergraduate or prior graduate study.

 This is an unsubsidized federal student loan that can be used to cover additional attendance need costs.
 Interest accrues while in school and unpaid interest capitalizes upon repayment (similar to Direct Unsubsidized Loans).
-The interest rate of Direct Graduate PLUS Loans is 6.31 percent for 2016-17.
-The origination fee is 4.272 percent.
+The interest rate of Direct Graduate PLUS Loans is 7% for 2017-18.
+The origination fee is 4.264 percent.